h1alexbel/h1alexbel.github.io/static/about-me.md

 a daily basis.
 Check out my [GitHub profile].
 I have my own projects too, check out [this](/pets) list.

-I'm interested in commiting to computer science in the area of ML/AI-powered [Program Analysis].
+I'm interested in committing to computer science in the area of ML/AI-powered [Program Analysis].
 My next nearest goal is to finish my first research paper in that area.